alizehkhan/dotfiles/README.md

 The easiest way to install Xcode Command Line Tools is by installing **Homebrew**, the "missing package manager for macOS".

 ## Homebrew
-Homebrew allows you to install the stuff you need that Apple didn't (both CLI and GUI tools).
+Homebrew allows you to install the stuff you need that Apple didn't (both CLI tools and GUI apps).

 **Install Homebrew**
 ```shell
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-If you haven't already installed XCode Command Line Tools, you'll see a message that "The XCode Command Line Tools will be installed."
+If you haven't already installed XCode Command Line Tools, you'll see this message "The XCode Command Line Tools will be installed."
 Press `return` to continue.

 ## Oh my zsh
 Oh My Zsh is an open source, community-driven framework for managing your zsh configuration with several plugins and themes.

+All plugins listed on the plugins Github page are pre-installed with Oh-My-Zsh at `~/.oh-my-zsh/plugins`.
+Custom plugins can be installed at `~/.oh-my-zsh/custom/plugins`.
+To use a plugin, you can simply add it to the plugins list in your ~/.zshrc file.

 **Install Oh My Zsh**
 ```shell